mikebrozowski/Exercise2/Exercise2/EXERCISE_2.md

 ## Questions ##

  1. How can your implementation be optimized?
- 1. How much time did you spend on your implementation?
+ 2. How much time did you spend on your implementation?
- 1. What was most challenging for you?
+ 3. What was most challenging for you?

+## Answers ##

+ 1. This project is lacking scalability.
+It reads all saved data into an object and frequently makes duplicate objects rather than replacing values only when necessary.
+A NoSQL database would work well with this current implementation, because it is saving/loading JSON, which fits well into a document-based database.
+ 2. Four or five hours total.
+ 3. I'm not sure I would call any particular part challenging, but it would probably be ensuring the validator/sanitizer functions are working correctly.

 ## Next Steps ##